rosarioscalise/simulators/Sim Home 🏠.md

 - generating datasets for learning
 - differentiable model representations in model-predictive-control frameworks
 - general Monte Carlo testing and validation
+- avoiding damaging physical platforms by prototyping in sim

 ## Where to go from here?
 [[Differentiable Simulators]]